panaresium/ResourceBookingSystem/README.md

 - `tags` – comma-separated tags assigned to a resource (e.g. `?tags=quiet`)

 These filters can be combined.
 Only resources with `status='published'` are returned.

+## Deploying to Azure Web App

+This project includes a GitHub Actions workflow that can publish the application to Azure Web App.
+Configure these secrets in your repository settings:

+- `AZURE_CLIENT_ID`
+- `AZURE_TENANT_ID`
+- `AZURE_SUBSCRIPTION_ID`

+Pushing to the `main` branch triggers the workflow.
+The action zips the project and deploys it to an App Service named `resourcebooking`.

+Make sure the database is initialized by running `python init_setup.py` locally or as part of your deployment process.